Nii Adu Daku Mantey

 Nii Adu Daku Mantey is a Ghanaian politician and a lawyer.
 He is a former member of parliament for the Klottey-Korle Constituency in the Greater Accra Region.

 Career

 Daku Mantey is a lawyer by profession.

 Political career

 Daku Mantey won his seat during the 2000 Ghanaian parliamentary election with a majority of 9018.
 He was a member of the 3rd parliament of the 4th republic and a member of the 4th parliament of the 4th republic representing the New Patriotic Party.
 He lost the seat in 2008 Ghanaian general election.
-During his political life, Nii Adu Daku Mantey was chased out of Tudu when he tried to present rice to residents in his constituency.
-He fled for his life with the bags of rice.